sv222/simple-security-checker/README.md

 ## Contribution

-If you would like to contribute to the SSL Certificate Checker, you can fork the project on GitHub and create a pull request with your changes.
+If you would like to contribute to the Simple Security Checker, you can fork the project on GitHub and create a pull request with your changes.
 Contributions are always welcome, and we appreciate your help in making the program better.

 ## License

-The SSL Certificate Checker is licensed under the MIT License.
+The Simple Security Checker is licensed under the MIT License.